rasiondetrehasarrived/rasiondetrehasarrived/README.md

 extra

 - i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN/HELLO JD/TERMN.
-PROTO ONE, NOT THE MYTH), semi-past 007n7, semi-two time hahaha... and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas and semi-john doe from like any game ........ thats it i think (it isnt i have aceofspade shifts)
+PROTO ONE, NOT THE MYTH), semi-past 007n7, semi-two time hahaha... and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas and semi-john doe from like any game and like.. semi-loveshot (oh my god bru sybau) ........ thats it i think (it isnt i have aceofspade shifts)

    (i might have more characters i relate to, but not fully kin or maybe i have pounds of kins.) lalalalalala

-- i really relate but not fully kin mafioso from dream game/frozen soul, sean from seildirectory, and like.... uhm...... i cant think.... booker from drawnout, mmmaybe jacob from cdarchives, and possibly cruel king/simon from bt.... yeahhh
+- i really relate but not fully kin mafioso from dream game/frozen soul, sean from seildirectory, and like.... uhm...... i cant think.... booker from drawnout, mmmaybe jacob from cdarchives, and possibly cruel king/simon from bt.... and like ringmaster from forsakn yeahhh

 - i swear a lot